How to Manage allocation Conflicts? Complete Guide 2026

 Definition: A person is allocated during their leave, training, or unavailability.

-Example: Allocation during planned leave
+Example: allocation during planned leave

 Impact: Delays, emergency reallocation